saraabuhattab/C-Fractal-Images/README.md

 # C-Fractal-Images

-Here is an example of fractal images using the mandelbrot algorithm, which also includes a Zoom in feature:
+A program that generates fractal images using the mandelbrot algorithm, which also includes a Zoom in feature:

 # Before zoom in:
 ![Before zoom in:](Images/fracbefore.png)